Sundial Humor Magazine

-The Sundial Humor Magazine is an independent humor magazine in Columbus, Ohio by students at Ohio State University.
+The Sundial Humor Magazine is an independent humor magazine in Columbus, Ohio, by students at Ohio State University.
 Founded in 1911, it is one of the oldest college humor magazines in the country.

 The magazine has an infrequent history, having several hiatuses, most recently revived in 2011 when it switched to an online format.
 Print copies returned that year in the structure of several zines throughout the school year, with satirical articles, videos, and comics published frequently on the web.

 The Sundial is most famous for its former editors, James Thurber, who served in the role for one year, and R.L.
 Stine, who served in that role for three years.
 The magazine's staff and alumni have formed other student organizations at Ohio State, including 8th Floor Improv Club, Fishbowl Improv Club, Backburner Sketch Comedy, and Buckeye Standup Club.

 History

-Origin of Name
+Origin of the name

 The Sundial's notable name is derived from the Sundial located on the north side of Thompson Library.
 Donated by the class of 1905, it was designed by Albert Crehole, and is one of three remaining sundials designed by him left in the world.

-Early History (1911 to 1961)
+Early history (1911 to 1961)

 The Sundial was founded in 1911 by several students in the style of other previously founded college humor magazines, such as Harvard's Lampoon or the Yale Record.
 Gardner Rea, one of the first contributing cartoonists to The New Yorker, was a founding member.
 From 1916 to 1918, then-student James Thurber served as the editor of the magazine.